Customs Law Repeal Act 1825: Passage

 The amended bill, referred to as the Customs Repeal Bill, had its first reading in the House of Lords on 27 June 1825.
 The bill had its second reading in the House of Lords on 28 June 1825 and was committed to a committee of the whole house, which met and reported on 29 June 1825, without amendments.
 The bill had its third reading in the House of Lords on 30 June 1825 and passed, without amendments.

 The bill was granted royal assent on 5 July 1825.

-Legacy

 Subsequent developments

 In 1825, eleven customs acts were passed to amend and consolidate the customs law: